 Gustave Eiffel designed the bridge for the architects Dayde and Pille of Paris.
 There is still a sign on the old part of the bridge that lists their name.

 The bridge was constructed from 1899 to 1902 and completed in 1903.
-It was built to connect the downtown Hoan Kiem area of Hanoi with Long Bien over the Red River.
+It was built to connect Hanoi’s downtown Hoan Kiem area with Long Bien over the Red River.

 During the time of the French rule of Vietnam, it was called the Paul- Doumer Bridge.
 This is because it was named after Paul Doumer, the then Governor-General of French Indochina.